bertdv/bertdv.github.io/research/starters-guide.md

 ### Zotero

 {% include image.html url="/images/zotero-logo.png" width=100 align="left" %}
-After you join the spsbrats team you will also get access to our literature collection that we store online in a  [Zotero](https://www.zotero.org/) repository.
+After you join the BIASlab team you will also get access to our literature collection that we store online in a  [Zotero](https://www.zotero.org/) repository.
 This will help you get an overview of all relevant papers in our field.

 <br />